LIMITED TOUR! FINAL STOP!

 Explore American quilts like you've never seen before.

-The one-of-a-kind exhibition was organized by the International Quilt Study Center & Museum at the University of Nebraska-Lincoln, which owns the world’s largest publicly held quilt collection.
+The exhibition was organized by the International Quilt Museum at the University of Nebraska-Lincoln, which owns the world’s largest publicly held quilt collection.
 Museum experts selected and interpreted key quilts from the Burns collection using stories that connect visitors to the history, beauty and science behind the art of quilting.

 Each of these textiles represents a moment in time and American history - a nexus of individuals and geography and culture that can never be fully recovered, but which is nevertheless represented in these strikingly graphic compositions.